Ethorbit/steamcmd-server-docker/README.md

 # steamcmd-server
 An image based on [steamcmd](https://github.com/CM2Walki/steamcmd) designed for self-installing game servers.
 Server images can have their own App ID, start and update scripts.

-## Creating container from a server image
+## Creating container from server image
 `docker run -it --rm -v myserver:/home/steam/server <server image>`

 ## Creating new server image